Introduction of Derivatives and Integrals of Fractional Order and Its Applications

 Our problem is to design the shape of the opening such that the rate of flow of water through the notch (say, in cubic feet per second) is a specified function of the height of the opening.
 Starting from physical principles we derive the equation for determining the shape of the notch.
 It turns out to be an integral equation of the Riemann-Liouville type.
 After formulating the problem, we shall, of course, solve it.

-Let the -axis denote the direction of flow, the
+-axis denote the direction of flow, the

 -axis the vertical direction, and the